sergeyklay/django-environ-2/docs/essentials.rst

 The following things should also be mentioned:

 * The values read in from the ``.env`` file are overridden by any that already existed in the environment.
-This means that environment variables obtained from the ``os.environ`` will have a higher priority.
+This means that variables that are already defined in the environment take precedence over those in your ``.env`` file.
 * ``read_env()`` also takes an additional overrides list.
 Any additional keyword arguments provided directly to ``read_env`` will be added to the environment.
   If the key matches an existing environment variable, the value will be overridden.